rancherlabs/dep-fetch/docs/spec.md

 dep-fetch verify             # verify checksums of already-downloaded binaries without re-fetching
 ```

-`dep-fetch verify` checks the SHA-256 of each binary against its declared or release-provided checksum.
+`dep-fetch verify` checks the SHA-256 of each binary against the checksum recorded in its receipt at install time.
+Using the receipt checksum (rather than the originally declared or release-provided checksum) is intentionally more defensive: for archive assets the receipt stores the extracted binary's checksum, which differs from the asset checksum.
+This means `verify` catches corruption or replacement of the extracted binary even when the original asset checksum is no longer available.
 If a binary is missing entirely, it is downloaded and verified (i.e. `verify` falls back to sync semantics for absent tools).
 If a download fails, the command exits non-zero.

 Config file resolution order:
 1. `--config <path>` flag